smartprocure/contexture/packages/elasticsearch/README.md

 These types don't do any filtering of their own and only have results.
 These often power charts or analytics pages.

 #### `cardinality`
+A cardinality aggregation.
+Returns the cardinality of a field.

 #### `dateHistogram`
+A nested stats aggregation inside a dateHistogram aggregation, with support for tweaking min/max bounds.

 #### `esTwoLevelAggregation`
+An attempt at a generic version of many of these types, which nests two aggregations - generally a metric inside a bucket.

 #### `groupedMetric`
+A more general version of esTwoLevelAggregation, used in analysis builders/pivot tables.
+It takes config for an array of buckets and a metric agg.
+The buckets are nested with the metric on the inside.

 #### `matchCardinality`
+A filters bucket which puts results into a pass and fail bucket, along with a cardinality metric nested inside.

 #### `matchStats`
+A filters bucket which puts results into a pass and fail bucket, along with a stats metric nested inside.

 #### `nLevelAggregation`
+An infinitely nestable tree of aggs along with some support for a pipeline of specific reducers.

 #### `nonzeroClusters`
+Starts with a smart interval histogram merges buckets with nonzero counts.

 #### `percentileRanks`
+An ES percentile_ranks aggregation.

 #### `percentiles`
+An ES percentiles aggregation.

 #### `percentilesRange`
+Does a range aggregation based on the result of a percentiles aggregation.

 #### `rangeStats`
+A stats aggregation in a range aggregation.

 #### `results`
+Search result "hits", with support for highlighting, paging, sorting, etc.

 #### `smartIntervalHistogram`
+A stats aggregation inside a histogram aggreation - divided into intelligent chunks based on the min and max and snapping to clean "smart" business friendly intervals (roughly 25% of powers of 10).

 #### `smartPercentileRanks`
+¯\_(ツ)_/¯

 #### `statistical`
+A stats aggregation.

 #### `terms`
+A terms aggregation.

 #### `termsDelta`
+Shows the difference in terms between a foreground filter and a background filter.
+Very useful e.g. for showing things like new term values for time series (e.g. what new values are new in the past 90 days).

 #### `termsStatsHits`
 This result type combines multiple ES aggregations (terms/stats/top_hits) to create a result set.
 On top of this the result set also allows for `details` configuration where a summary/details type of results can be achived.